gaurav210233/simple-hyprland/docs/basic_configuration.md

 }
 ```

-### Input Configuration
+#### 6. Input Configuration
-Configure your input devices, including keyboard layouts and touchpad settings.
+Configure input devices, including keyboard layouts and touchpad settings:

-Most of the defaults will work, but you might want to change things like natural scroll, workspace swipe, etc.
+Most of the defaults will work, but you might want to change things like `natural_scroll, workspace_swipe`, etc.

 ```
 input {